 4. Snowpeak titanium double wall mug is the most important thing on the list.
-This one is ridiculously light and has an insulating pocket of air between the two titanium walls, so it doesn't burn your hands even with boiling water.
+Every Russian train has a hot water dispenser.
+This mug is ridiculously light and has an insulating pocket of air between the two titanium walls, so it doesn't burn your hands even with boiling water.
 I ended up having something like 40 cups of tea on the train.
 It's safe to say this mug got a lot of use and is well worth the price.
 (It's also my choice for backpacking.)

 5. Everlane scarf makes a very comfortable blanket/wrap.
 I absolutely hate the sheets that they give you on the train.
 (They feel stiff like paper and make my skin crawl.)
 So, this made for a nice and light summer sheet.
 Bonus: go-to wrap for stepping off the train for fresh air in the middle of the night.

 6. Cucumber face wipes are super refreshing.
 And refreshing is somewhat of a rare and highly sought-after feeling on the Trans-Siberian journey.

 Have you done this trip?
 Have you ever had to skip showering for an extended period of time?
 Any tips?
 I'd love to hear.

 P.S.
 Speaking of travel hair, this adorable braid is comfortable for transatlantic flights and will stay for at least 24 hours.
 Also, one woman kept her hair in a braid the entire 2 weeks of her vacation.
 Crazy!
 I'd love to be able to braid hair like her.